usethesource/rascal/src/org/rascalmpl/courses/Rascalopedia/Set/Set.md

    ![]((stamp-collecting.jpg))
    http://www.life123.com/hobbies/antiques-collectibles/stamps/stamp-collecting-2.shtml[credit]

-## Sets in computer science
+## Sets in Computer Science

 *  The files in a directory.
-Of course, when you order them (by name, modification date) you need a ((Expressions-Values-List)) to represent them.
+Of course, when you order them (by name, modification date) you need a ((List)) to represent them.
 *  The set of moves an opponent can play in a game.
 *  The set of nodes in a network.

 ## Sets in Rascal